sidramesh2018/calc/docs/frontend.md

 - Partials (also called includes or imports) are files that will get compiled into the main CSS file.
 These are prefixed with an underscore (such as `components/_footer.scss`).

+A more detailed explanation of how to use specific components can be found in the CALC [style guide][https://calc-dev.app.cloud.gov/styleguide/].

 ## Site section-specific implementation details